Is hair loss permanent?

 No matter what manner people use to lose weight, the more weight they lose, the more likely they are to experience some temporary hair loss.
-The condition is usually resolved when the person stops losing weight and gradually increases calorie intake by going on to a nutritionally balanced maintenance eating plan.
+Your body needs adequate calories and protein to feed your hair follicles.
+According to some experts, the more weight you lose, the more likely you’ll experience some degree of hair loss.
+Losing and regaining weight over many years can impact your metabolism and hair growth as well.
+Some people may experience hair loss within 3-6 months of starting diets (e.g. keto).
+While frustrating hair loss is usually temporary.
+Hair usually grows back when the person stops losing weight and gradually increases calorie intake by going on to a nutritionally balanced maintenance eating plan.

 Hair loss can also be a symptom of certain medical problems such as fungal infection or disorders of the thyroid, pituitary or parathyroid glands.
 Exposure to some medicines and pesticide also can cause hair loss but are quite rare.

 Stress and hormonal changes can also trigger temporary hair loss.
 Either of these conditions may accompany a weight reduction regime.
 Because a small amount of estrogen is produced in fatty tissue, some individuals may experience hormonal changes with weight loss.
 Stress can be a factor as new habits and lifestyle changes are implemented and food is no longer used as a coping mechanism.

 It’s normal to lose hair at certain times of the year.
 You’ll notice it more at some times than others, even when you’re not dieting.
 If you’re one of the people who tend to have temporary hair loss with dieting, and it’s a time when you’d naturally lose some hair, it will certainly be more noticeable to you.